ictr/covid19-outbreak-simulator/docs/_docs/plugins.md

 optional arguments:
-  -h, --help            show this help message and exit --start START         Start time.
+  -h, --help            show this help message and exit --disable             Disable the plugin if this parameter is specified.
+  --start START         Start time.
 Default to 0 no parameter is defined so
                         the plugin will be called once at the beginning.
   --end END             End time, default to none, meaning there is no end